-CHILD CARE CENTER HEALTH POLICY
+CHILD CARE CENTER HEALTH PROCEDURES

-Diapering Procedures: Each child must have their own supply of diapers and wipes.
+Diapering Procedures: Parents/guardians must provide disposable diapers and wipes for their child's diapering needs.
 The center has extras only for emergencies.
 Below is the diapering procedure followed at EarlyVentures:

 - 1. Preparation: wash hands, assemble supplies within arm's reach, cover diapering surface area, and put on clean gloves - 2.
 Dirty Phase: place child on diapering surface, remove soiled diaper, cleanse diaper area of child, remove gloves - 3.
-Clean Phase: apply ointment as directed, apply clean diaper, dress child, wash the child's and provider's hands, and return the child activity - 4.
+Clean Phase: apply ointment as directed, apply clean diaper, dress child, wash the child's and provider's hands, and return the child to their activity - 4.
 Clean up: dispose of soiled items, clean and disinfect, and wash hands - 5.
 Communicate: record and report (time of day, wet, dry, or BM)